ambivce/CodeWord/README.md

 This extension contributes the following settings:

-- bible.mode — Choose the mode for CodeWord (Meditation or Reading Plan).
+- CodeWord.mode — Choose the mode for CodeWord (Meditation or Reading Plan).
-- bible.meditation.books — List of passages for meditation mode.
+- CodeWord.meditation.books — List of passages for meditation mode.
-- bible.times — Times of day (HH:MM) to show Bible readings.
+- CodeWord.times — Times of day (HH:MM) to show Bible readings.

 ## Known Issues

 - The extension activates only when VS Code starts or a command is run.
 Scheduled meditation does not run if VS Code is closed.
-- Webview panels currently do not support custom icons in VS Code.
+- Bible Book aliases are not supported yet, Books of the Bible need to be spelt out in full.

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.0

-- Initial release of CodeWord: Unsheath
+- Initial release of CodeWord
-- Meditation mode with scheduled passages
+- Meditation mode with configurable bible books and chapters
-- Reading plan mode with configurable book and chapters
+- Reading plan mode with scheduled passages
-- Manual command CodeWord: Unsheath to pick book, chapter, and verse
+- Manual command `CodeWord: Unsheath` to pick book, chapter, and verse
 - Offline Bible support in JSON format

 ---